TACACS+ vs. Radius: What’s the Difference?

 4. If the user can access the resource, the remote access servers grant or deny access based on the authorization message.

 An authentication process starts when the client initiates a TCP session.
 The TCP transmits attribute pairs to the server in a standard header format followed by a variable length parameter field.
 An AAA request is captured as a header and sent in a clear format; the rest is sent as a parameter.
-This ensures the parameter filed is encrypted for confidential, secure message transmission.
+This ensures the parameter field is encrypted for confidential, secure message transmission.

 The TACACS variable perimeter provides extensibility and site-specific customization, and the TCP protocol provides a secure and safe delivery of the secret message.
 The server’s capacity, however, could be impacted by the format and protocol, as the format puts a load on the communication capacity of a server.